Degree Plan – Doctoral Degree

 1. Complete the graduation application by the university deadline and pay the $15 graduation fee.

-Students who do not complete these forms will not be awarded a degree.
+• Students who do not complete ALL required forms will not be awarded a degree.

 Forms to Submit: